How do I know my baby is full when breastfeeding?

 So how much poo should your baby produce?
 By the 4th of 5th day after the birth, you can expect at least 2 to 4 two-pound coin size amounts (or the equivalent of that) over a 24 hour period.
 That would be a good gauge of milk intake.

-I’ve even known a number of breastfeeding mothers who told me that they rushed their baby to the GP or the accident and emergency department at their local hospital because they believed that something was medically wrong with their baby or that the baby was constipated.
+I’ve known a number of breastfeeding mothers who told me that they rushed their baby to the GP or the A&E department at their local hospital because they believed that something was medically wrong with their baby or that the baby was constipated.

-I would like to encourage you to look at the information on Normal Patterns which talk about some less reliable signs, things that cause many of you to lose confidence in breastfeeding, and especially in regard to milk supply.
+I would like to encourage you to look at the information on normal breastfeeding patterns which discusses some less reliable signs, that cause many women to lose confidence in breastfeeding, and especially in regard to milk supply.

 Have a good look at those things so that you can boost your knowledge and your confidence in this area.